DrewLazzeriKitware/IsWeb3OpenScienceYet/README.md

 # Is Web3 Open Science Yet?
 This repo aspires to track the progress of the Web3 community as it utilizes p2p networks, incentive engineering, and p2p networks to solve problems in Open Science.
+Inspired by https://www.arewewebyet.org/

-# Key
+### Key
 ```
 🔧 There are established communities surrounding tooling for this problem.
 🌵 People are working on this!
 But expect thorns